For More Information

 Use of Cell Phones & Other Electronic Devices

-- Please turn off all ringers, pagers, etc. upon entering the Library.
-Use of cell phones is not allowed in the Library itself.
+- Please turn off all ringers or other phone sounds, upon entering the Library.
+Talking on cell phones is not allowed in the Library itself.

 - Computers with sound must be used with a headset or with the sound muted.